GavinCallander/munchkin/README.md

 * When selecting a flavorType, it may be helfpul for a user to be able to select multiple options (e.g. maybe they're craving a rice dish and would be open to both Chinese and Japanese cuisines).
 * Offering a truly random experience at the click of a button, although this does fly in the face of the app's initial purpose.
 * Displaying multiple options once the selection aspect of the user flow is completed, if multiple options are available.
 This would probably mean implementing some form of carousel, as opposed to jamming up the screen with a bunch of text.
+* You caught me, I'll make it responsive.
+Happy now?